Ozi-cheri/python-quiz-application/README.md

       D. Python enhancement proposal
       Enter your answer: D
       ```
-      Validation is used to ensure they enter only valid answer.When they enter an invalid answer,a message pops up reminding them to enter a valid answer.
+      Validation is used to ensure they enter only valid alphabical answer.

       ![Refrence image](/images/screenshot1.png)

 3. **Score Calculation Feedback And Replay**:
     - As the questions are been answered, the player receives  score and feedback based on their performance.
     - Example feedback based on score: